 Homestead Fruit Trees

-Appalachia has a long history of settlers “making a go of it” in marginal conditions – hilly plots, rocky soil, pressure from woodland creatures (critters and varmits!).
-Many times, the settlers were the poor who could not find a place in the rich fertile plantation lands east and south of the Appalachian mountains.
+Appalachia has a long history of settlers “making a go of it” in marginal conditions – hilly plots, rocky soil, pressure from woodland creatures and vermin (critters and varmits!).
+Many times, the settlers were the Poor, who could not find a place in the rich fertile plantation lands east and south of the Appalachian Mountains.
 One finds their plants sometimes as the sole remnant of homesteads that formerly dotted the landscape and hollows (“hollers and coves”) of the region.
 What they chose were plants tolerating poor soil, fluctuations in rainfall, and most of all resisting, browsing by deer.

 These truly bountiful trees come to us from Asia – mainly Japan and China – where they have been cultivated for a couple thousand years.
 They produce the highest number of pounds of fruit per acre of any fruit grown by mankind.
 A single small (12′-15′) tree can produce 200-300 pounds of fruit!

-Asian persimmons (Diospyros kaki) were introduced by Asian workers who came to America in the mid-1800’s to help build America’s transcontinental railroads.
-Starting in the West, gradually they moved eastward, delighting people who made a place for them in their gardens with their sweetness, flavors of baking spices and butterscotch, their long shelf life and of course the chance to share abundance with friends, neighbors and family.
-They can be picked ahead of their full ripeness, and will ripen over weeks on the counter and even in the refrigerator.
+Asian persimmons (Diospyros kaki) were introduced by Asian laborers who came to America in the mid-1800’s to help build America’s transcontinental railroads.
+Starting in the West, gradually Asian persimmons moved eastward, delighting people who made a place for them in their gardens with their sweetness, flavors of baking spices and butterscotch, their long shelf life, and of course the chance to share abundance with friends, neighbors and family.
+They can be picked ahead of their full ripeness and will ripen over weeks on the counter and even in the refrigerator.
 They can also be dried and make an almost candy-like fruit, even sweeter than dried apricots.
 The genus name “diospyros” means “food of the gods”, and Asian persimmons very rightly carry this genus name.

 |AFFN Asian Persimmon Cultivars|